tier4/driving_log_replayer/docs/trouble_shooting/index.en.md

 ### Correction method, Check area

-Search the terminal you started or console.log for the string of `evalutor` to see if an exception is output as shown in the example.
+Search the terminal you started or console.log for the string of `evaluator` to see if an exception is output as shown in the example.